aliyun/alibabacloud-api-vscode-toolkit/README.md

 ## Release Notes

+### 0.0.8
+- Fixed some Windows compatibility issues.
+- Optimized the UI interface of webview.

 ### 0.0.7
 - Launch experience satisfaction questionnaire survey
 - You are welcome to submit your questions and suggestions on the [experience questionnaire](https://g.alicdn.com/aes/tracker-survey-preview/0.0.13/survey.html?pid=fePxMy&id=3486).